Last updated 1 April 2022

 - The proceedings are to be conducted in a way that will promote cooperative and child-focused parenting by the parties.

 - The proceedings are to be conducted without undue delay and with as little formality and legal technicality and form, as possible.

-For other matters, the registrars may maintain more direct involvement until the matter is finally ready to be listed for final hearing, and then trial dates will be allocated.
 Family consultants may be present at each or any court event, but cross-examination of them prior to a final hearing is not common.